punkish/open-science-course/lessons/index.md

 ### [Licensing](licensing/index.md)

-Licensing is the act of applying a
+Licensing is the act of applying a license.

 > A license, (that is,) is an official permission or permit to do, use, or own something (as well as the document of that permission or permit) … A licensor may grant a license under intellectual property laws to authorize a use (such as copying software or using a (patented) invention) to a licensee, sparing the licensee from a claim of infringement brought by the licensor.